Oluwabukun247/DSA-Data-Analysis-Documentation/README.md

 - Text Functions: RIGHT, MID, LEFT, SEARCH, FIND, PROPER, LOWER, UPPER, CONCATENATE, FLASH FILL, TRIM

+- Logical Functions: IF, Nested IF, IF AND, IF OR

 - Lookup and Reference: VLOOKUP, INDEX, MATCH

 - Date Functions: YEAR, MONTH, DATE, DATEDIF